MichelleSoon (1)

 “But sex is the complementary joining of a man and a woman’s body, with the potential to bring forth new life.
 And there’s nothing casual about it at all.”

-Michelle shared that when speaking about sex with her 10-year-old, she always makes it a point to talk about it within the context of marriage.
+Michelle shared that when speaking to her 10-year-old about sex, she always makes it a point to talk about it within the context of marriage.

 “The reason why sex is for marriage is because it has such an ability to form deep bonding and a permanent, complete union of the husband and wife – not just bodily, but also emotionally and mentally,” she explained.